0oSaraho0/Dukeys/README.md

 [Dukeys Brews Live Site](https://0osaraho0.github.io/Dukeys/)

+# About

 This website is aimed at home brewing enthusiasts.
-The owner of the website wishes to share his recepies and home brewing ideas and have a space for other home brewing enthusiasts to be able to make contact and subscribe to his news letter.
+The owner of the website wishes to share his home brew recepies and home brewing ideas and have a space for other home brewing enthusiasts to be able to make contact and subscribe to his news letter.

 # User Experience (UX)